It’s one of the things that freelancers, independent contractors, and business owners alike fear most — dealing with clients who refuse to pay.

 And finally, there are those customers who are just deadbeats.
 That is, they’re the type of people who think rules don’t apply to them, and when possible, simply don’t pay their bills.

-What to do if clients refuse to pay?
+What to do if a client refuses to pay?

+No business owner wants to do the time-consuming task of chasing down money, but you’ll need to if you want to get paid.
 While you can always reach out to a client with a phone call, getting all interactions in writing is always better.
-There are two main options here:

 1. Write a very clear email and reattach your contract